Schlumberger, IBM and Red Hat Announce Major Hybrid Cloud Collaboration for the Energy Industry

 Historic agreement expands access to DELFI cognitive E&P environment to address customers' deployment preferences

-Schlumberger, IBM and Red Hat, announced today a major collaboration to accelerate digital transformation across the oil and gas industry.
+LONDON, ARMONK, New York and RALEIGH, North Carolina, Sept.
+8, 2020 /PRNewswire/ -- Schlumberger, IBM (NYSE: IBM) and Red Hat, announced today a collaboration to accelerate digital transformation across the oil and gas industry.
 The joint initiative will provide global access to Schlumberger's leading exploration and production (E&P) cloud-based environment and cognitive applications by leveraging IBM's hybrid cloud technology, built on the Red Hat OpenShift container platform.

 Collaborative development will initially focus on two key areas: